cindyl5697/github-tutorial/README.md

 * After git add file, you git commit -m, it helps you add a permanently stores change by adding a message.
 * Then you git push, git push allow you to push your ide into your github.

+### Feedback
+ You did really well at explaining the steps.
+ You provided links to further help the user so good.
+ I suggest you to add more italics.